coderefinery/social-coding/talk.md

 ---

 - Fear of being scooped
-> .blue[Very unlikely that others will understand your code and publish before you without involving you in a collaboration.]
+> .remark[Very unlikely that others will understand your code and publish before you without involving you in a collaboration.]
 - Exposes possibly "ugly code"
-> .blue[In practice almost nobody will care/judge.]
+> .remark[In practice almost nobody will care/judge.]
 - Others may find bugs
-> .blue[Isn't this good?
+> .remark[Isn't this good?
 Would you not like to use a code which gives people the chance to locate bugs?]
 - Others may require support and ask too many questions
-> .blue[More about this later.]
+> .remark[More about this later.]
 - Fear of losing control over the direction of the project
-> .blue[Open source does not mean everybody can change **your version**.]
+> .remark[Open source does not mean everybody can change **your version**.]
 - "Bad" derivative projects may appear
-> .blue[It will be clear which is the official version.]
+> .remark[It will be clear which is the official version.]

 ---